Globally +-regular varieties and the minimal model program for threefolds in mixed characteristic: Lifting + -stable sections from divisors

 We also recall a special case of \cite[Theorem G]{MaSchwedeTuckerWaldronWitaszekAdjoint} in our setting.
-The following proof shows that the divisor $S$ of any arbitrary three-dimensional plt pair is normal at every closed point where the residual characteristic is greater than $5$.
+The following proof shows that the divisor $S$ of a three-dimensional plt pair $(X, S+B)$ is normal at every closed point where the residual characteristic is greater than $5$ as long as either $B$ has standard coefficients or $X$ is $\bQ$-factorial